A Node on the Constellation: The Role of Feminist Makerspaces in Building and Sustaining Alternative Cultures of Technology Production: Introduction

 \begin{quote} “[Our makerspace] can only ever be a node on the constellation of projects happening in [our city].
 How it fits within social justice and racial justice projects is about relationships between people at [makerspace] who have moved on.
 It’s an ecosystem sensibility.”

 -Shreya\footnote{All names used throughout this paper are pseudonyms, in the interest of preserving interviewees' privacy.}, Feminist Makerspace Co-Founder \end{quote}

 \change{Over the past two decades, feminist makerspaces have emerged across the United States as vital alternatives to the dominant logics of technology production \cite{foster2019claims, fox2015hacking, toupin2014feminist}.
 These spaces were founded in response to the exclusionary and extractive cultures of the tech industry, offering community-led infrastructures for technical practice, political organizing, and care work \cite{savic2018feminist}.
-Often self-organized and volunteer-run, feminist makerspaces seek not only to democratize access to tools and training, but to build collective spaces where people marginalized by race, gender, and class can imagine and enact different technological futures.}
+Often self-organized and volunteer-run, feminist makerspaces seek not only to democratize access to tools and training, but to build collective spaces where people marginalized by racism, sexism, and classism can imagine and enact different technological futures.}

 \change{Existing CSCW and HCI research has richly documented the inclusive pedagogical practices and design imaginaries of these spaces ~\cite{fox2015hacking, hedditch2021gendered, capel2020wooden, capel2021making, hedditch2023design}.
 These studies have shown how feminist values such as care, accessibility, and community accountability are woven into the everyday practices of making and learning in these spaces.
 Yet despite their transformative promise, many feminist makerspaces face significant challenges: managing volunteer burnout, maintaining leadership transitions, organizational instability, and the structural pressures of professionalization and growth.
 The closure of three prominent feminist makerspaces between 2014 and 2018 underscores these tensions and raises pressing questions about what enables some to endure while others shutter after only a few years.}